skip to main |

 (This is what happened when I was away from home on Sunday.)

-Are you familiar with June Berries?
 They are sweet berries that resemble blueberries.
 There are two varieties familiar to me Princess Diana and Prince William.
 Seriously.
 On my walks with S, over the years in this neighborhood I call home/community, June Berries are around.
 Mike and his wife grow them; the Organic Mechanic planted them out front their newish building, and I just met the man who lives in the house with the perfect sized back yard with two bushes bursting with them.

 I eyed these bushes a few days ago and I soon found myself Knocking on his door and Asking him if he knew of his very berries.
 He was well aware of them, having just come from picking some himself and agreeing to let me in his yard to pick some myself.
 He even handed me a catalog of fruit-bearing plants.
 Sweetness doubled and tripled!